 How do I move where my profiles settings are stored?

-You can choose where to put new profiles via the Preferences menu > Options > Expert tab.
+You can choose where to put new profiles via the Preferences menu > Options > Settings tab.

 not omit the 'delete' step or you will finish with profiles of the same